adityathakare2000/customerdatabase/README.md

-# customerdatabase
+# Product Directory
-I have created the Customer Database Using Python File Handling.
+I have created the Product Directory Using Python File Handling.
-In this you can Add New Customer Records Modify them and Delete them using Python Operations
+In this you can Add New Product Records Modify them and Delete them using Python Operations